 \subsection{Communication}

-Because of their inherent properties, such as robustness to motion blur, high dynamic range, and low latency, event cameras could significantly improve message transmission in terms of speed and error rate.
-They are thus well-suited for optical communication, especially in complex, unstructured environments, where traditional frame-based cameras provide relatively poor results.
-As far as traditional optical communication systems are concerned, Visible Light Communication (VLC) and infrared-based devices have been mostly explored for short-range data transmission~\cite{ghassemlooy2019optical}.
+Because of their unique properties, event cameras are well-suited for optical communication, especially in complex, unknown environments, where traditional frame-based cameras provide relatively poor results in terms of transmission speed and error~rate.
+As far as traditional optical communication systems are concerned, visible light communication (VLC) and IR-based devices are predominant for short-range data transmission~\cite{ghassemlooy2019optical}.
 These systems generally rely on photodiodes and frame-based cameras, as emitters and receivers, respectively~\cite{onodera2022drone}.
 However, they suffer from a number of weaknesses, such as a limited frame rate, motion blur in dynamic scenes, and sensitivity to ambient light~\cite{karunatilaka2015led,cahyadi2020optical}.
-Therefore, these systems are rarely used for real-time or high-speed applications, in outdoor, dynamic environments.
+Therefore, these systems are rarely used for high-speed applications in outdoor, dynamic environments.

-Besides point-to-point communication, EBOMS also open up new possibilities, such as inter-swarm communication in multi-agent systems, where multiple robots (securely) exchange messages via optical signals.
-This is particularly useful when radio-frequency communication is unreliable due to interference, jamming/spoofing, regulatory restrictions, or energy constraints.
-In all these cases, optical emitters in conjunction with event-based receivers, provide a fast, robust and energy-efficient communication channel.
-In the remainder of this section, we will provide an overview of existing EBOMS for optical communication.
-We will first analyze systems based on active optical markers like LEDs, we will then consider geometric and passive markers (cf. ArUco tags), and we will finally describe hybrid solutions combining passive and active markers.
+Besides classical point-to-point communication, EBOMS could also be used in more challenging applications, such as inter-swarm communication, where multiple robots (securely) exchange messages via optical signals.
+This is particularly useful when radio-frequency communication is unreliable due to interference, jamming/spoofing, regulatory restrictions, or power constraints.
+In all these cases, optical emitters in conjunction with event-based receivers, provide a high-bandwidth and energy-efficient communication channel.

-\subsubsection{Active Markers}
+In the remainder of this section, we present an overview of existing EBOMS for optical communication.
+We first analyze systems based on active optical markers such as LEDs, then consider geometric and passive markers, and finally describe hybrid solutions combining passive and active markers.

+\subsubsection{\textbf{Active markers}}